Setting up options is one of the most common support questions we get, so this guide walks through exactly how to do it in the new portal.

 How to configure an option group correctly

-Name the group clearly (example: Flavor, Size, Dipping sauce).
+Name the group clearly.
+For example: Flavor, Size, Dipping sauce

 Add each option and any price adjustment.

-Option price is always added to base item price.
+The Option's price is always added to the item's base price.

 You can use a negative amount if needed.